joakimk/rpi-elixir-phoenix-app-example/README.md

 ## Building

-This takes 30 minutes on a Raspberry Pi 2.
+This takes 15 minutes on a Raspberry Pi 2.

     make

+There is probably quicker ways to run a phoenix app in docker, like mounting volumes, but for releasing it as a complete image that is about the time it takes unless you cache some dependencies (git, hex, rebar, maybe compiled dependencies) in a base image.

+It's probably possible to compile the elixir code on another box and deploy it to the Pi as well.

 ## Publishing